RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 You must have the following software installed:

--   Rocket Enterprise Developer for Eclipse. [*Click here*](https://www.microfocus.com/documentation/enterprise-developer/) to access the product Help and the release notes of Enterprise Developer.
+-   Rocket Enterprise Developer for Eclipse. [*Click here*](https://docs.rocketsoftware.com/bundle?cluster=true&labelkey=enterprise_developer_11.0&rpp=10&sort.field=last_uploaded&sort.value=desc) to access the documentation for Enterprise Developer.
 -   A TN3270 terminal emulator to run the CICS application.
 This tutorial uses Rocket Host Access for the Cloud (HACloud), which is installed with Enterprise Developer, but you may use an alternative terminal emulator.

-**Using a remote enterprise server instance for the tutorials**
+**Using a Remote Enterprise Server Instance for the Tutorials**

 If you have an active firewall on the machine that is running your Directory Server and enterprise server instances, and you want remote clients to be able to connect to them, you must ensure that the firewall allows access to the ports that you are using.